-Exercise increased caution in Uganda due to crime.
+Exercise increased caution in Uganda due to crime and kidnapping.

 Read the Safety and Security section on the country information page.